In this article we will talk about Importance of Body Language in Interview and group discussion for various competitive exams

 On the other hand, gestures such as scratching your head, repeatedly crossing and uncrossing the legs or touching your face are all instances of a nervous body language.
 These actions must be avoided by the candidates to be able to make a positive impact on the panel members.

-What is the Importance of Body Language?
+What is the Importance of Body Language in Interview and GD?

 Body language is a form of non verbal communication, which is reveal by your gestures and postures.
 It tells about your unspoken intentions and tells the feeling through the physical behavior.
 Positive body gestures are the sign of confidence and security.
 They are the sign of active participation and leave a good impression.
 Positive one leaves an impact on others.
 It helps to build rapport with others.
 It can show that you are energetic in the group discussion.
 So be attentive towards your body language.